In the following cases your business will be directly impacted by EU Regulation 1020/2019:

-What does that mean for manufacturers and sellers that are located outside of the European Union and that sell products to the EU through websites or e-commerce platforms?
-In this case there typically is no manufacturer or importer in the EU.
+What does that mean for manufacturers and sellers that are located outside of the European Union and that sell product to the EU through websites or e-commerce platforms?
+In this case, there typically is no manufacturer or importer in the EU.

 Therefore in order to avoid the products from being banned from entering the EU market, the non-EU-based manufacturer or seller has the following options: